 - Try not to react to the fireworks yourself.
 If you jump or tense up when you hear fireworks, you may make your dog's fear worse.
 Your body language may tell your dog that there is a real reason to be afraid.

 - Drown out the sound of the fireworks.
 Try to turn up the radio or television and keep your windows closed during the fireworks.
-If the weather permits, a fan or air conditioner (if your dog isn't afraid of those sounds) can help, too.
+A white noise generator, fan or air conditioner (if your dog isn't afraid of those sounds) can help, too.
+Noise blocking ear muffs for dogs are also available.

 - Don't push your dog past his comfort zone.
 Allow him to hide if he feels more comfortable in his crate or under a bed.
 Don't pull him out or try to force him closer to the fireworks in an attempt to get him used to the sounds.
 This may result in an increase in fear, and a frightened dog may become aggressive if pushed past his comfort level.